Nawal00/Project-3/README.md

 <img width="301" alt="Screenshot 2019-03-26 at 21 32 01" src="https://user-images.githubusercontent.com/42609274/55036245-f06f4180-5011-11e9-80d9-cca6b5aa7215.png">

-The app  allows users to look for landmarks or any other places of interest, also referred as "Gems" on the website.
-The user can also add their own "Gems" or create "Trips" using a collection of "Gems".
+The Hidden Gem app allows users to look for landmarks or any other places of interest, also referred as 'Gems' on the website.
+The user can also add their own 'Gems' or create 'Trips' using a collection of 'Gems'.
 The concept of the app is to allow users to share unique places that they've been to and for others to find these places and experience it for themselves.

 Key features of the App are being able to follow other users.
 Navigation to a Gem from user's location to the gem via using google maps.